Driver Fatigue Injury Lawyer

 Were You Injured in a Fatigued Truck Driver Accident?

-If a commercial truck is in a multi-vehicle accident, it can have devastating results for occupants of the other vehicles.
+If a commercial truck is in a multi-vehicle accident, it can have devastating results for the occupants of the other vehicles.
 The majority of injuries and fatalities in truck accidents are pedestrians or people in other vehicles.
 If the driver was at fault and it is determined that they were driving while distracted or fatigued, those injured in the crash can pursue compensation for their injuries.

 It is important to have an attorney on your side if you are seeking compensation in a commercial truck accident.
 These cases can be more complex than typical auto accidents, as there may be more than one party liable for the accident.
 In some cases, both the driver and their employer may be liable for injuries.
 You must also be able to prove that the driver was negligent, which requires an investigation into the cause of the accident.